-More and more athletes are educating themselves and adopting a plant-based approach to nutrition and fueling for training.
-Contrary to constant reminders, plant-based nutrition is not deficient in protein – if you eat the right mix of nutrients.
+More and more athletes are educating themselves and adopting a whole food plant based diet approach to nutrition and fueling for training.
+Contrary to constant reminders, plant-based nutrition is not deficient in protein if you eat the right mix of nutrients.

 At Poppy Sports we are plant-lovers.
 This writer might not be 100% plant-based, but most of my diet is.
 Why?
 In a nutshell, my energy levels are so much higher and that translates to a better work/life/sport balance.

-We’ll keep updating these resources, so keep checking back!
+We’ll continue to update these resources, so keep checking back.